 If you make an effort to look more closely at an outgoing person, there is a good chance you will see that they are trying to overcompensate for some insecurity.
 Maybe even two.

 For instance, I am on the short side.
-5 feet tall to be exact.
+Five feet tall, to be exact.

 I was an incredible athlete.
 Size be damned!